Call anytime day or night to talk with us about your domestic violence situation:

 Those dedicated to making positive change in their lives and willing to work for it will have a great opportunity for success.

-Various forms of educational resources are utilized for victims of domestic violence, allowing them the ability to break the cycle of generational abuse.
-Through the use of support groups, one-on-one counseling, and continued discussion on topics such as parenting, child abuse, power & control, types of abuse, self-esteem etc., our staff strive to provide the knowledge and support necessary to empower those who have experienced abuse.
+Various forms of educational resources are utilized for victims of domestic violence or sexual assault.
+Through the use of support groups, one-on-one counseling, and continued discussion on topics such as parenting, child abuse, power & control, types of abuse, rape, consent, self-esteem etc., our staff strive to provide the knowledge and support necessary to empower those who have experienced violence.
 This is accomplished by the adversity approach used in our domestic violence and professional educational programs.
 Education is also provided to churches, civic centers, and schools in order to build bridges and develop stronger support systems within the community.

 Information and Referral